amcgaha/coding-health-records/README.md

 ## Data Source
 The primary data source is the health center records downloaded from our data management system.
-This table includes records of all visits to the camp infirmary for the years 2013 – 2019.
+This table includes records of all visits to the camp health center for the years 2013 – 2019.
 The number of records is 3,798.

 This data is messy, inconsistent, and – thanks to a blank text box for entering notes – filled with shorthand, spelling errors, and other tough text problems.
 However, this data also contains a wealth of information about patient symptoms, treatment, temperature, time, and date and whether the patient was a camper or staff member.